 However, when any group of people is represented as a single narrative, that group is stereotyped.
 This elicits a type of empathetic response which actually reinforces power imbalances.
 It creates a dynamic where people with privilege feel pity or obligation to help those they see as less.

-A plurality of individual stories challenges power dynamics.
+Hence, a plurality of individual stories challenges power dynamics.

 By focusing on a plurality of stories written by individuals, not a disembodied third party we hope to foster a more nuanced response when encountering people who we perceive as different from ourselves.
 Randomness provides a way to break through your blindness to your own biases by probing your assumptions about the world.

-Hence, we proposed a new framing for empathy known as Sonder.
+Therefore, we proposed a new framing for empathy known as Sonder.

-Reductive stories are easy to disregard.
+At the same time, reductive stories are easy to disregard.

 Most of us are regularly exposed to commercials, social media posts, news stories, and second hand accounts of just this type of reductive narrative, and we have learned how to ignore or not engage with them.